ec500-software-engineering/case-study-mmark9/README.md

 ### Ruby
-Naturally used in the backend where they implement logic needed to complete tasks such as fetch data from the postgresqldatabase and render web pages for the frontend.
+Naturally used in the backend where they implement logic needed to complete tasks such as fetch data from the postgresql database and render web pages for the frontend.
 Web pages are created using __Rails__ web application framework.
 Ruby code within the project follows a typical Object Oriented (OO) style where all class properties or member variables are private and can only be accessed through getters and setters.

 #### Ruby Libraries